Seaside will join Manzanita and Cannon Beach as the third coastal town with free wheelchair access for visitors.

 The program, which will offer wheelchairs to the disabled at no cost through the Sunset Empire Park and Recreation District, was inspired by Seaside resident Randy Anderson.

-“I would like to propose to the city of Seaside to begin a long-needed service in a ‘free of charge’ beach wheelchair program to help people experiencing mobility disabilities to be able to safely and easily access our beaches,” Anderson said in a June 25 City Council presentation.
+“I would like to propose to the city of Seaside to begin a long-needed service in a ‘free of charge’ beach wheelchair program to help people experiencing mobility disabilities to be able to safely and easily access our beaches,” Anderson said in a City Council presentation in June.
 “Typical wheelchairs and sand do not mix.”

 The beach wheelchairs are designed with “fat balloon tires” to provide easy access and mobility on the sand.